Keynotes • March 23, 2018

 AUDIENCE: A hedonistic life.

-David Tian, Ph.D.: Well, there wouldn’t be much pleasure if, like in matrix the machines, the machines block out the sun, and I don’t know what the fuck.
+David Tien, Ph.D.: Well, there wouldn’t be much pleasure if, like in matrix the machines, the machines block out the sun, and I don’t know what the fuck.

 AUDIENCE: I don’t know.
 You’re happy [INAUDIBLE 00:01:14] right?

-David Tian, Ph.D.: Yeah.
+David Tien, Ph.D.: Yeah.
 So like in the matrix where all the refugees huddled in some tunnel somewhere, and they still make love, find happiness.
 That’s right, you’ll find your baseline.

 Yeah, but we would still strive- I mean, the movie is a great example.
 We still strive to find a hero in us and then to absolve us of our meaninglessness by putting our meaning in something else, either the state, or Neo the savior.